byshadowoz/Movies_Recomendation_by_prompt/README.md

 # Movies_Data_Visualization
- this repository is about Movis Data and how to visualize the more important things about it
+ this repository is about Movie Data and how to visualize the more important things about it